Mathanraj-d12/100-days-of-code/README.md

 # Day 97 - Snake vs Bombs 🐍💣
 Eat apples to grow, but avoid the bombs or it’s Game Over!
 Built with HTML, CSS, and JavaScript.

+---

+# 🎨 Day 98 - Color Guessing Game
+Guess the correct color based on the RGB value shown.
+Built using HTML, CSS, and JavaScript.

+---